MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 There is some wiggle room with the polygon counts for use on mixed reality devices.
 You can use the **Number to keep** slider to fine-tune the look of the model.
 Experiment with this slider to get the look you like with the polygon count you need.

+## Add a material with a principled shader

+You can add a shader to the model to define how shiny and smooth the model appears, giving it a more realistic appearance.

+1. Open the **Material Palette** tab (in the same window pane as the node system), select **Principled Shader**, and then drag it to the open grey space.

+   SCREEN SHOT GOES HERE: houdini-shader

+2. Right-click **Principled Shader**, and then select **Assign to Selected Objects or Geometry**.

+   SCREEN SHOT GOES HERE: houdini-assign-to-selected-objects

+3. Highlight the entire model by selecting the window, and then select **Assign**.

+   SCREEN SHOT GOES HERE: houdini-highlight-model

+4. In the **Geometry** window, you'll see that a material1 node has been created and linked below the polyreduce1 node.

+   SCREEN SHOT GOES HERE: houdini-material1-node

+5. Select the open floating operator chooser in the upper pane, select **principledshader**, and then select **Accept**.

+   SCREEN SHOT GOES HERE: houdini-accept

+### Adjust material properites

+You can adjust visible properties like the color of the material in the window pane above the **Material Palette** when you have the **Principled Shader** highlighted.
+For example, start with Roughness at 0.8 and Metallic at 0.2 for CAD models.

+SCREEN SHOT GOES HERE: houdini-adjust-material-properties

+To change the color of the 3D model:

+1. Select the color swatch button located to the right of **Base Color** (see screen shot above).

+2. In the **Color Editor** dialog box, pick a color.
+You can pick from previous colors, the mixer wheel located in the upper-left of the editor, or from the sliders located on the bottom right.

+   SCREEN SHOT GOES HERE: houdini-color-editor

+3. When you're satisfied with the color choice, close the **Color Editor** dialog box.

+## Export the model to a GLB file

+In this step, we’ll export the model to a GLB file so it can be used with Dynamics 365 mixed reality apps.

+1. In the **Geometry** window, press the Tab key to bring up the **TAB** menu.

+2. Select **Export > ROP GLTF Output**, press Enter, and then select below the **material1** node to place the **rop_glft1** node.

+   SCREEN SHOT GOES HERE: houdini-place-rop-gltf1-node

+3. Drag a connection from the **material1** node to the **rop_gltf1** node.

+   SCREEN SHOT GOES HERE: houdini-drag-connection-to-rop-gltf1-node

+4. In the top pane, in the **Export Type** field, select **glb**.

+   SCREEN SHOT GOES HERE: houdini-export-type

+5. Next to the **Output File** field, select the **File Chooser** button, and then choose a name and destination for the GLB file.
+Make sure to add **.glb** to the end of the file name.

+   SCREEN SHOT GOES HERE: houdini-output-file

+6. Select **Render to Disk** to finalize the export and create the GLB file.

+   SCREEN SHOT GOES HERE: houdini-render-to-disk